-Center City, about five miles to the north, is where most of the action in Philly is, and where most tourists stay because of the abundance of hotels.
+Center City, about five miles to the north, is where most of the action in Philadephia is, and where most visitors — and fans of the sports teams — stay during their travels because of the abundance of hotels.
 Many of them are located between City Hall (where Broad and Market streets converge to form one giant traffic circle) and the Independence Hall/Liberty Bell area at 6th and Market.

 If you have a car and are looking to save on lodging rates, you could do a lot worse than the area around the airport, which boasts the closest bank of brand-name hotels to the Sports Complex.

 SEPTA’s Broad Street line travels between Center City and the Sports Complex, its southern terminus being Pattison Street (so when the line ends, you know it’s time to get off).
 The station is called NRG Station in a nod to corporate sponsorship, but don’t let that confuse you too much.